ye-jacky/google-homepage/README.md

 # google-homepage
-Google's homepage without actual usability
+Google's homepage from the front-end only.